 Mummy me-time is something entirely different.
-It’s shorter and fewer and far between.
-But it still exists.
-These are the me-time scenarios you can look forward to now that you’re a mum.
+It’s shorter, that’s for sure, and the opportunities to spend time alone are few and far between.
+But it still exists – you just need to get a bit inventive!
+Here are the me-time scenarios you can look forward to now that you’re a mum:

 1. Grocery shopping alone

 A solo trip down the spice aisle at the supermarket is, sadly, an amazing event.
-Solo grocery shopping means you can actually take your time and buy the things you need rather than stuffing your cart with anything the kids put into the trolley or anything that will ensure you get out of the place before they start to crack it.
+Solo grocery shopping means you can actually take your time and buy the things you need rather than the smash-and-grab affair that shopping with children is – when you stuff your cart with anything the kids put into the trolley or anything that will ensure you get out of the place before they start to crack it.

 2. A trip to the dentist for a deep clean

 It’s something we all used to hate as kids … but, now, despite the awful dental sounds and horrible fluoride rinse, it’s nice to spend half an hour in a comfortable chair zoning out.
 Even a trip to the doctor for a Pap smear can be great.